-Figure 9.14: Fourier analysis in Pd: (a) the fft ~ object; (b) using a subwindow to control block size of the Fourier transform; (c) the subwindow, using a real Fourier transform (the fft~object) and the Hann windowing function. and then align the phase so that it is zero for even values of k and π for odd ones.
-The phase at the center of the window is thus zero for both even and off values of k.
-To set the phases (the arguments of the complex amplitudes in the spectrum) in the desired way, first we find the magnitude, which can be considered a complex number with argument zero.
-Then multiplying by $(-1)^k$ adjusts the amplitude so that it is positive and negative in alternation.
-Then we take the inverse Fourier transform, without even bothering to window again on the way back; we will probably want to apply a windowing envelope later anyway as was shown in Figure 2.7.
-9.7 Examples Fourier analysis and resynthesis in Pd Patch H01.low-pass.pd (Figure 9.14 part a) demonstrates computing the Fourier transform of an audio signal using the fft object: fft^{\sim} : Fast Fourier transform.
+Figure 9.14: Fourier analysis in Pd: (a) the fft \sim object; (b) using a subwindow to control block size of the Fourier transform; (c) the subwindow, using a real Fourier transform (the fft^{\circ} object) and the Hann windowing function.

+fft: Fast Fourier transform.
 The two inlets take audio signals representing the real and imaginary parts of a complex-valued signal.
 The window size N is given by the block size of the window.
 One Fourier transform is done on each block.

-The Fast Fourier transform [III03] reduces the computational cost if Fourier analysis in Pd to only that of between 5 and 15 osc objects in typical configurations.
+The Fast Fourier transform [III03] reduces the computational cost if Fourier analysis in Pd to only that of between 5 and 15 $\operatorname{osc}^{\sim}$ objects in typical configurations.
 The FFT algorithm in its simplest form takes N to be a power of two, which is also a constraint on block sizes in Pd.

-Patch H02.high-pass.pd (Figure 9.14 parts b and c) shows how to control the block size using a block object, how to apply a Hann window, and a different version of the Fourier transform.
+Example I02.Hann.window.pd (Figure 9.14 parts b and c) shows how to control the block size using a block[~] object, how to apply a Hann window, and a different version of the Fourier transform.
 Part (b) shows the invocation of a subwindow which in turn is shown in part (c).
-New objects are: rfft: real Fast Fourier transform.
+New objects are:

+rfft: real Fast Fourier transform.
 The imaginary part of the input is assumed to be zero.
 Only the first N/2 + 1 channels of output are filled in (the others are determined by symmetry).
-This takes half the computation time of the (more general) fft object. tabreceive : repeatedly outputs the contents of a table (a floating-point array).
+This takes half the computation time of the (more general) fftobject.

+tabreceive: repeatedly outputs the contents of a wavetable.
 Each block of computation outputs the same first N samples of the table.

 In this example, the table "\$0-hann" holds a Hann window function of length 512, in agreement with the specified block size.
-The signal to be analyzed appears (from the parent patch) via the inlet~ object.
-The channel amplitudes (the output of the rfft~ object) are reduced to real-valued magnitudes: the real and imaginary parts are squared separately, the two squares are added, and the result passed to the sqrt~ object).
-Finally the magnitude is written (controlled by a connection not shown in the figure) via tabwrite~ to another table, "\$0-magnitude", for graphing.
-Patch H03.band-pass.pd (Figure 9.15) shows how to analyze and resynthesize an audio signal following the strategy of Figure 9.4.
-As before there is a subwindow to do the work at a block size appropriate to the task; the figure shows only the sub-window.
-We need one new object for the inverse Fourier transform: rifft: real inverse Fast Fourier transform.
-Using the first N/2 + 1 points of its inputs (taken to be a real/imaginary pair), and assuming the appropriate values for the other channels by symmetry, reconstructs a real-valued output.
-No normalization is done, so that a rfft pair together result in a gain of N. The ifft object is also available which computes an unnormalized inverse for the fft object, reconstructing a complex-valued output.
-The block object, in the subwindow, is invoked with a second argument which specifies an overlap factor of 4.
-This dictates that the sub-window will run four times every N=512 samples, at even intervals of 128 samples.
-The inlet object does the necessary buffering and rearranging of samples so that its output always gives the 512 latest samples of input in order.
-In the other direction, the outlet object adds segments of its previous four inputs to carry out the overlap-add scheme shown in Figure 9.4.
-The 512-sample blocks are multiplied by the Hann window both at the input and the output.
-If the rfft~ and rifft~ objects were connected without any modifications in between, the output would perfectly reconstruct the input.
-A modification is applied, however: we simply multiply each channel by a (positive real-valued) gain.
-The complex-valued amplitude for each channel is scaled by separately multiplying the real and imaginary parts by the gain.
-The gain (which is different for each channel) comes from another table, named "\$0-gain".
-The result is a graphical equalization filter; by mousing in the graphical window for this table, you can design gain-frequency curves.
-There is an inherent delay introduced by using block[~] to increase the block size (but none if it is used, as shown in Chapter 7, to reduce block size relative to the parent window.)
-The delay can be measured from the inlet to the outlet of the sub-patch, and is equal to the difference of the two block sizes.
-In this example the buffering delay is 512-64=448 samples.
-Blocking delay does not depend on overlap, only on block sizes.
-Narrow-band companding: noise suppression Patch H04.filter.sweep.pd (Figure 9.16) shows an example of narrow-band companding using Fourier analysis/resynthesis.
-(This is a realization of the block diagram of Figure 9.8.)
-Part (a) of the figure shows a filter configuration similar to the previous example, except that the gain for each channel is now a function of the channel magnitude.
+The signal to be analyzed appears (from the parent patch) via the inlet[~] object.
+The channel amplitudes (the output of the rfft[~] object) are reduced to real-valued magnitudes: the real and imaginary parts are squared separately, the two squares are added, and the result passed to the sqrt[~] object).
+Finally the magnitude is written (controlled by a connection not shown in the figure) via tabwrite[~] to another table, "\$0-magnitude", for graphing.

-Figure 9.15: Fourier analysis and resynthesis, using block to specify an overlap of 4, and rifft to reconstruct the signal after modification.
-9.7.
-EXAMPLES 283
+Figure 9.15: Fourier analysis and resynthesis, using block[~] to specify an overlap of 4, and rifft[~] to reconstruct the signal after modification.